EVerest/EVerest/docs/general/03_quick_start_guide.rst

 After opening it, you can see a diagram representation of some modules with connections between them.

-The role of each module in this system will be explained on page :ref:`Module Concept <moduleconcept_main>`.
+The role of each module in this system and how to configure an EVerest module environment with the Admin Panel will be explained on page :ref:`EVerest Modules <existing_modules_main>`.

 To see how to create your own custom flows for simulations, visit the :ref:`Tutorial for simulating EVerest <tutorial_sil_main>`.